anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 ```

-And thats it, phew that was lot of work. but at the end we have beautiful flocking creatures playing around and interating with each other. have fun watching them all day. <3
+And that's it, phew, that was a lot of work.
+But in the end, we have beautiful flocking creatures playing around and interacting with each other. have fun watching them all day. <3